SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 - **title** &ndash; The title of the extension.
 - **location** &ndash; A required parameter to specify where the command is displayed.
 Options are: ContextMenu or CommandBar.
-- **clientSiteComponentId** &ndash; The identifier (GUID) of the extension in the app catalog.
+- **clientSideComponentId** &ndash; The identifier (GUID) of the extension in the app catalog.
 This property value can be found in the manifest.json file or in the elements.xml file.
-- **clientSiteComponentProperties** &ndash; An optional parameter, which can be used to provide properties for the extension instance.
+- **clientSideComponentProperties** &ndash; An optional parameter, which can be used to provide properties for the extension instance.

 #### Example